One person recovering after shooting in Kalamazoo

 The victim is expected to recover.

-Anyone with information regarding this incident or any other incident involving recent gun violence is asked to contact the Kalamazoo Department of Public Safety at 488-8911 or Silent Observer at 343-2100 / kalamazoosilentobserver.com.
+Anyone with information regarding this incident or any other incident involving recent gun violence is asked to contact the Kalamazoo Department of Public Safety at 269.488.8911 or Silent Observer at 269.343.2100.